vzool/docs/api/reference.md

 ### Delete User

-Deletes one or more users from this instance
+Deletes one or more users from this instance.

 ```http
 DELETE /users/[pk]